 - Preheat oven to 400ºF.
-Cut spaghetti squash in half, and scoop out and discard seeds.
-Spray the center of both halves of squash with cooking spray, and place cut side up on a cookie sheet.
+Cut the spaghetti squash in half.
+Scoop out and discard the seeds.
+Spray the center of both halves of the squash with cooking spray, and place the cut side up on a cookie sheet.
 Roast until tender when pierced with a knife, about 50 minutes.

-- Remove squash from oven, and let cool.
-Once it's safe to handle, scrape flesh into a large bowl.
-Add in steamed broccoli florets to bowl and set aside.
+- Remove the squash from the oven, and let cool.
+Once it's safe to handle, scrape the flesh into a large bowl.
+Add the steamed broccoli florets to the bowl, and set aside.

-- Pour cheese sauce over spaghetti squash and broccoli mixture, and toss until all the squash is covered.
+- Pour the cheese sauce over the spaghetti squash and broccoli mixture, and toss until all the squash is covered.

-- Dish into four portions, and top off with red pepper flakes and extra cheese if you wish!
+- Dish into 4 portions, and top off with the salt and pepper to taste plus red pepper flakes and extra parmesan if you wish!

 - Main Dishes